From 2D Alignment to 3D Plausibility: Unifying Heterogeneous 2D Priors and Penetration-Free Diffusion for Occlusion-Robust Two-Hand Reconstruction: Method

-{ \bf Hand depth map.} Depth maps provide information about the distance between the hands and the camera, helping to capture the relative positioning and spatial relationship of the hands in a real environment.
+{ \bf Hand Depth Prior.} Depth maps provide information about the distance between the hands and the camera, helping to capture the relative positioning and spatial relationship of the hands in a real environment.
 Depth information is less affected by variations in lighting conditions, making hand understanding more reliable in environments with varying or poor lighting.
+As for the depth-scale ambiguity problem, our solution benefits from the human-centric vision foundation model Sapiens~\cite{khirodkar2024sapiens}, which is specifically optimized to effectively handle this challenge.

-{ \bf Fusion alignment encoder.} The process of integrating auxiliary information involves going from RGB hand images to explicit representations like keypoints, segmentation maps, and depth maps, and then to the corresponding feature embeddings.
-Our goal is to acquire feature embeddings of the additional information rather than these explicit outputs directly.
-Predicting embeddings from images is generally easier than directly predicting explicit task outputs.
-Therefore, we propose a fusion alignment encoder to learn the auxiliary information embeddings directly from the image by distilling the vision foundation model with MSE loss, as shown in stage 1 of Fig. \ref{fig:pipline}.
-This approach allows us to bypass the need for additional foundation models to obtain these auxiliary features during inference.
+{ \bf Fusion Alignment Encoder (FAE).} A straightforward solution for integrating auxiliary 2D priors would be employing the original vision foundation model's encoder, but this would impose substantial computational overhead during inference.
+Instead, we propose an efficient alternative that maintains competitive performance while significantly reducing computational costs.
+To this end, we propose a lightweight fusion alignment encoder to learn the fused auxiliary information embeddings directly from the image by distilling the vision foundation models with MSE optimization, as shown in stage 1 of Fig. \ref{fig:pipline}.
+This approach allows us to bypass the need for additional foundation model encoders to obtain these prior features during inference.

-{ \bf Multiple features fusion with transformer encoder.} We consider using a simple approach to fuse different feature information, specifically by employing a Transformer encoder.
-The self-attention mechanism in the Transformer encoder allows each feature token to attend to every other token in the input sequence.
-This enables the model to capture long-range dependencies and integrate information globally.
-Before aligning the foundation model priors, we aggregate and average high-level features to ensure a more consistent and semantically rich representation, aiming to reduce modality-specific biases, smooths local inconsistencies, and enhances global structural coherence, leading to a more stable alignment process.
-Given $F_i $, $F_k$, $F_m $, and $F_d$ to represent the input feature of hand image, 2D keypoints, segmentation map and depth map, the fused auxiliary feature $F_a$ can be expressed as: